rjfarmer/pyMesa/README.md

 ## Unistalling

 The best bet is just to redownload mesa, during the setup phase we alter alot of files.
-If you want to try then something like this should work:
+If you want to try to keep your MESA_DIR then something like this should work:

 ````bash
 cd $MESA_DIR